Quick Take

-This transformative agenda takes center stage at the University of Bradford’s global conference from September 1 to 4, where world-class experts will debate AI’s business implications.
-The event marks a critical moment as corporations grapple with ethical AI deployment while maintaining competitive advantage.
+This agenda takes center stage at the University of Bradford’s global conference from September 1 to 4, where world-class experts will debate AI’s business implications.
+The event marks a critical moment as corporations wrestle with ethical AI deployment while keeping their competitive edge.

 “AI, if used wisely, can improve people’s lives,” the report states, urging governments and businesses to make choices that expand opportunities rather than eliminate them.
 This approach directly impacts how organizations structure their AI strategies and workforce planning.